pourmalek/covir2/README.md

 DELP N/A, IHME 20210409, IMPE 20210406, LANL 20210407, SRIV 20210409

-DELP: this uptake was created retrospectively and dated or previous updates of DELP are not existent.

 ****

 (۲) (20210406)    (۱۴۰۰/۱/۱۷)   [پیوند](https://github.com/pourmalek/covir2/tree/main/20210406)

 DELP N/A, IHME 20210401, IMPE 20210406, LANL 20210404, SRIV 20210406

-DELP: this uptake was created retrospectively and dated or previous updates of DELP are not existent.

 ****

 (۱) (20210401)    (۱۴۰۰/۱/۱۲)   [پیوند](https://github.com/pourmalek/covir2/tree/main/20210401)

 DELP N/A, IHME 20210401, IMPE 20210329, LANL 20210331, SRIV 20210401

-DELP: this uptake was created retrospectively and dated or previous updates of DELP are not existent.

 ****